Last updated on May 14th, 2019

 A will allows you to cover your property, determine your beneficiaries, and avoid estate taxes when possible.
 Meanwhile, a trust allows you to choose your beneficiaries, protects your estate from probate proceedings, and eliminates the risk of your estate being drained by

 If you die without a will in Virginia, your estate will go through the intestate succession process.
 This process will divide your estate among your relatives based on the rules outlined in the Virginia Code.

-To ensure that your property goes to right people, seek legal counsel by hiring a reliable estate planing attorney.
+To ensure that your property goes to the right people, seek legal counsel by hiring a reliable estate planning attorney.
 Though Virginia intestate law works to make sure your estate goes to the right place, it’s better to put yourself in the best position possible.